aaronparker/entra-export-template/README.md

 ## Permissions

-The following permissions are required to enable an unattended export via a pipeline:
+The following permissions on an Azure AD app registration are required to enable an unattended export via a pipeline:

 |API / Permissions name|Type|Description|
 |:----|:----|:----|